request an appointment online.

 View Clinical TrialsChildhood Soft Tissue Sarcoma Diagnosis

 Soft tissue sarcomas are complex and can grow in many different areas of the body.
-This means they often are difficult to diagnose correctly.
-However, an accurate diagnosis is crucial to successful soft tissue sarcoma treatment.
-An incorrect diagnosis may actually be harmful.
+This means they are often difficult to diagnose.
+However, an accurate diagnosis is crucial to successful treatment.
+An incorrect diagnosis may lead to unnecessary procedures or affect future treatment options and outcomes.

-If at all possible, the first biopsy should be at the cancer center where your child will be treated.
-Try to go to a cancer center that sees a large number of pediatric sarcoma patients and has a specialized pediatric sarcoma team that includes specialized pathologists.
+In many cases, a biopsy is needed to confirm the diagnosis.
+If possible, this biopsy should be performed at the cancer center where your child will be treated.
+It’s important to go to a center that sees a large number of pediatric sarcoma patients and has a specialized team, including pathologists, radiologists, surgeons and oncologists.

 Soft tissue sarcoma diagnostic tests